smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-23-choropleths.markdown

 #--------------------------------------------------------------------
 # This is to "merge" the data portion of the geojson to the data we will display
-# this tecnique just "works" preserving order and matching
+# this technique just "works" preserving order and matching
-# other tecniques may give errors like "row.names of data and Polygons IDs do not match"
+# other techniques may give errors like "row.names of data and Polygons IDs do not match"

 leedsShape@data <- data.frame(leedsShape@data, dt_[match(leedsShape@data[, "LSOA11CD"], dt_[, LSOA]),])

 leedsShape@data$LSOA11NM <- leedsShape@data$LSOA <- NULL  # eliminate duplicated or unused columns
 ```

 The comments to the code should be self-explanatory.
-The main issue are the 42 missing or mismatched poligons.
+The main issue are the 42 missing or mismatched polygons.
 For the time being we will keep them as missing.

 This concludes Part 3 of the tutorial.